-Fill them up daily, stay hydrated, and keep the costs down on drinks for the family.
-It is totally worth the investment to buy a reusable water bottle for each family member on a trip.
+Fill your reusable water bottles daily, stay hydrated, and keep the costs down on drinks for the family.
+It’s totally worth the investment to buy a reusable water bottle for each family member on a trip.

 Try not to stress too much about screen time when it comes to traveling with kids.